dipghoshraj/lala/doc/phase0.md

 Phase 0 is complete when:

+- [x] The query router (`POST /v1/classify` + `RouteDecision`) directs simple queries to the decision model directly, skipping the reasoning step.
+- [x] `Agent::classify_query()` is the single routing entry point, with a local heuristic fallback.
+- [x] Telegram bot integrates the classifier and displays reasoning to users via `<tg-spoiler>`.
 - [ ] A user can type a question in the CLI and receive a response grounded in retrieved document chunks.
-- [ ] The five layers are implemented as separate Rust modules with no cross-layer imports that violate the dependency rules in §2.
+- [ ] The five layers are implemented as separate modules with no cross-layer imports that violate the dependency rules in §2.
 - [ ] `Agent::run()` is the single entry point from the Interface Layer.
-- [ ] The RAG Layer can store at least one document (via a `/ingest` CLI command or startup fixture) and retrieve relevant chunks for a query.
+- [ ] The RAG Layer can store at least one document and retrieve relevant chunks for a query.
 - [ ] The Model Layer exposes only `generate(prompt: &str) -> Result<String>` to other layers.
 - [ ] The DB connection pool is initialized once and injected — not re-opened per request.
-- [ ] All existing `cargo build` and `cargo check` passes with zero warnings.
+- [ ] All existing `cargo build` and `cargo check` pass with zero warnings.

 ---